rryam/ErabiKit/README.md

 A beautiful settings screen created in SwiftUI.
 It is based on my [Gradient Game!](https://apps.apple.com/app/id1479784361)

-ErabiKit (選び) is the Japanese word for "choice" or "selection," reflecting the essence of a settings screen—a place where users make choices and selections to personalize their experience.
+ErabiKit (選び) is the Japanese word for "choice" or "selection."

 ## Support